subnetter/subnet-docs/versioned_docs/version-0.1.0/features/payments/billing.md

 In case that the user doesn't make the payment in a reasonable period of time and its current balance goes below 50% of the `minimum balance`, the provider is entitled to stop serving the user.

 This is designed to give users sufficient time to make a periodical payment to their providers without suffering service disruptions while making sure providers are paid for the network services they provide.
-Users can also configure their clients to make this payment automatically from a spending $SNP coins wallet as long as it is within user's set monthly budget for network services.
+Users can also configure their clients to make this payment automatically from a spending $SUB coins wallet as long as it is within user's set monthly budget for network services.

 This design ensures that there's only one blockchain transaction per user when his balance goes below the 25% threshold based on his actual paid provided services usage, regardless of the number of billed service operations between client and its provider, and the billing design is secure.
 This is important as we want to scale the Subnet platform to millions of users and minimize the number of required blockchain transactions per user while having a secure payments design.